alibaba-damo-academy/PDMO.jl/reproduction/README.md

 python3 -m pip install -r reproduction/requirements.txt
 ```

-Fresh `smoke` and `full` runs do not require `experiments_logs.zip`: all paper
+Fresh `smoke` and `full` runs do not require `experiments_logs.zip`.
+The
+archive is not included in the public source-only checkout.
+Because Sections
+3.1--3.4 default to `archived`, select the fresh modes explicitly: use
+`full` for Figure 2 and Sections 3.2--3.4, and use Section 3.1 `reported` for
+the submitted Figures 7--10.
+Do not use `archived` unless the ZIP has been
+supplied separately.

-seeds, grids, solver settings, and reference conclusions are pinned in the
+All paper seeds, grids, solver settings, and reference conclusions needed by
-reviewer scripts.
-The `archived` modes require the ZIP at the repository root
+those fresh modes are pinned in the reviewer scripts.
+The `archived` modes
+require the ZIP at the repository root unless `--archive PATH` is supplied.
-unless `--archive PATH` is supplied.
-Sections 3.2--3.4 `full` mode will also use
+Sections 3.2--3.4 `full` mode will also use it automatically, when present, for
-it automatically, when present, for an additional strict row-by-row comparison;
+an additional strict row-by-row comparison; when absent, that optional
-when absent, that optional comparison is recorded as skipped and the fresh
-validation remains active.
-A source-only reviewer distribution may therefore
+comparison is recorded as skipped and the fresh validation remains active.
-omit the retained logs.
-Verify the ZIP before an archived or comparison run:
+Verify a separately supplied ZIP before an archived or comparison run:

 ```bash
 echo "3a1a5e7a5e9f1c2996426b5cf41ae7b7672f5f9dd03fbbf166a322487f083138  experiments_logs.zip" \